leblanck/filewatcher/README.md

 ## Misc.

-This process has been tested on macOS 12.2
+This process has been tested on macOS 12.2 with bash/sh having Full Disk Access (this is typically applied via MDM.

 ### Testing
 To Test that this is functioning you can run: